grafana/grafana/docs/sources/panels-refactor/working-with-panels/add-panel/_index.md

 +++
-title = "Add a panel"
-aliases = []
-weight = 10
+title = "Add a panel to a dashboard" aliases = [] weight = 10
 +++

-# Add a panel
+# Add a panel to a dashboard

 Panels allow you to show your data in visual form.
-This topic walks you through the most basic steps to build a panel.
+Each panel needs at least one query to display a visualization.

+Before you begin:

+- Ensure that you have the proper [organization role]({{< relref "../permissions/organization_roles.md" >}}) or [permissions]({{< relref "../permissions/_index.md" >}}) to add a panel.
+- Identify the dashboard to which you want to add the panel.
+- Understand the query language of the target data source.
+- Ensure that data source for which you are writing a query has been added.
+For more information about adding a data source, refer to [Add a data source]({{< relref "../datasources/add-a-data-source.md" >}}) if you need instructions.

-## 1. Add a panel to a dashboard
+To add a panel to a dashboard, complete the following steps:

-1. Navigate to the dashboard you want to add a panel to.
+1. Navigate to the dashboard to which you want to add a panel.
 1. Click the **Add panel** icon.

    ![](/static/img/docs/panels/add-panel-icon-7-0.png)

 1. Click **Add an empty panel**.

-Grafana creates an empty time series panel with your default data source selected.
+   Grafana creates an empty time-series panel and selects the default data source.

-## 2. Write a query

-Each panel needs at least one query to display a visualization.
-You write queries in the Query tab of the panel editor.
-For more information about the Query tab, refer to [Queries]({{< relref "queries.md" >}}).

-1. Choose a data source.
-In the first line of the Query tab, click the drop-down list to see all available data sources.
-This list includes all data sources you added.
-Refer to [Add a data source]({{< relref "../datasources/add-a-data-source.md" >}}) if you need instructions.
+1. In the first line of the **Query** tab, click the drop-down list and select a data source.

 1. Write or construct a query in the query language of your data source.

-Options will vary.
-Refer to your specific [data source documentation]({{< relref "../datasources/_index.md" >}}) for specific guidelines.
+   For more information about data sources, refer to [Data sources]({{< relref "../datasources/_index.md" >}}) for specific guidelines.

-## 3. Choose a visualization type

-In the Visualization list, click a visualization type.
-Grafana displays a preview of your query results with that visualization applied.
+1. In the Visualization list, select a visualization type.

+   Grafana displays a preview of your query results with the visualization applied.

 ![](/static/img/docs/panel-editor/select-visualization-8-0.png)

 For more information about individual visualizations, refer to [Visualizations options]({{< relref "../visualizations/_index.md" >}}).

-## 4. (Optional) Edit panel settings
+1. Refer to the following documentation for ways you adjust panel settings.

    While not required, most visualizations need some adjustment before they properly display the information that you need.
-Options are defined in the linked topics below.

 - [Panel options]({{< relref "./panel-options.md" >}})
 - [Visualization-specific options]({{< relref "../visualizations/_index.md" >}})